Diocese of Trivento

 The Diocese of Trivento (Dioecesis Triventinus) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Italy.
 The Diocese of Trivento is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Campobasso-Boiano, in the ecclesiastical region of Abruzzo-Molise, southern Italy.
+Trivento is approximately 100-110 kilometers (roughly 62-68 miles) north-northwest of Benevento, in the civil Campobasso province, in the administrative region of Molise.

-The cathedral is Cattedrale di Ss.
-Nazario, Celso e Vittore, dedicated to the diocesan patron saints St. Nazarius, St. Celsus and St. Victor, in the episcopal see of Trivento, Campobasso province, in Molise administrative region.
+The cathedral of the diocese is the Cattedrale di Ss.
+Nazario, Celso e Vittore, Trivento.
 The other major sanctuary is at Canneto, in the commune Roccavivara, founded in the fourth century and until the tenth dependent on Montecassino.

 History

-According to local legend the earliest bishop of Trivento was St. Castus of an uncertain epoch, assigning him to the fourth century.
+According to local legend the earliest bishop of Trivento was St. Castus, sent to Trivento by Pope Clement I at the end of the 1st century.
+Some seek to save the appearances by assigning him to the fourth century.
+The legend, which first appears in a document of the 14th century, has been disproved.